Jortuk/SFIA-2/README.md

 - Service 4: Collects and formats the data from Services 2 & 3, returning it to Service 1 to be displayed.

 #<p align="center">![](documentation/images/proposalimage.PNG)</p>

+The above diagram demonstrates how I imagined the user-interface would look like.
+The 'Generate' button refreshes the page, which re-runs the functions in all services to produce a new outcome.
+Then, previously generated objects are stored in an external MySQL database, fulfilling the persistent data deliverable in the project brief.